Thomas Adeoye Lambo

-Thomas Adeoye Lambo, OBE (March 29, 1923 – March 13, 2004) was a Nigerian scholar, administrator and psychiatrist.
-He is credited as the first western trained psychiatrist in Nigeria and Africa.
+Thomas Adeoye Lambo, OBE (March 29, 1923 – March 13, 2004) he is one of the thirty children of a Yoruba chief with twelve wives.
+He was a Nigerian scholar, administrator, global health leader and psychiatrist.
+He is widely recognized as the first western trained psychiatrist in Africa.
 Between 1971 and 1988, he worked at the World Health Organization, becoming the agency's Deputy Director General.